cloudflare/cloudflare-docs/content/ssl/reference/migration-guides/digicert-update/_index.md

 # DigiCert update

-In the latter half of 2023, Cloudflare will begin deprecating DigiCert as a Certificate Authority available for a variety of certificates:
+In the latter half of 2023, Cloudflare will begin deprecating DigiCert as a certificate authority available for a variety of certificates:

 {{<directory-listing>}}